Yelp/elastalert/docs/source/ruletypes.rst

 Optional:

-``use_count_query``: If true, ElastAlert will poll elasticsearch using the count api, and not download all of the matching documents.
+``use_count_query``: If true, ElastAlert will poll Elasticsearch using the count api, and not download all of the matching documents.
 This is useful is you care only about numbers and not the actual data.
 It should also be used if you expect a large number of query hits, in the order of tens of thousands or more. ``doc_type`` must be set to use this.